Forceflow/cuda_voxelizer/README.md

 ![output_examples](https://raw.githubusercontent.com/Forceflow/cuda_voxelizer/main/img/output_examples.jpg)

 ## Building
 The build process is aimed at 64-bit executables.
-It's probably possible to build for 32-bit as well, but I'm not actively testing/supporting this.
+It's possible to build for 32-bit as well, but I'm not actively testing/supporting this.
-You can build using CMake, or using the provided Visual Studio project.
+You can build using CMake or using the provided Visual Studio project.
 Since 2022, cuda_voxelizer builds via [Github Actions](https://github.com/Forceflow/cuda_voxelizer/actions) as well, check the .[yml config file](https://github.com/Forceflow/cuda_voxelizer/blob/main/.github/workflows/autobuild.yml) for more info.

 ### Dependencies
 The project has the following build dependencies: